Welcome to the Medical Faculty of the University of Bonn

 Both tasks are fulfilled in close cooperation with the University Hospital and with respect for our employees.

-Innovations in AI-assisted social sciences, sustainable agriculture and medicine are being funded in the third round of prototyping grants by the Transfer Center enaCom at the University of Bonn.
-Whether an AI solution for better understanding of scientific communities, a robot that treats weeds differently depending on the species, or a preventive nasal spray - scientists from the University of Bonn and the University Hospital Bonn are developing innovative prototypes for practical challenges of our time.
-With the prototyping grants, their research findings are prepared for a planned commercialization.
-The grants with a funding amount of up to €50,000 are regularly awarded by the Transfer Center.
+Innovations such as a chatbot that talks to patients while recording medical data or a new test procedure for genetic defects in infertile men are being funded by the Transfer Center enaCom in the 5th round of prototyping grants.
+Two teams of scientists from the University of Bonn and the University Hospital Bonn (UKB) are developing innovative prototypes for practical challenges of our time.
+The findings from the research are prepared for planned commercialization with the prototyping grants.
+The grants with a funding amount of up to €50,000 are regularly announced by the Transfer Center.
+Applications for a final funding round in 2024 can still be submitted until 15.09.2024.